IaVashik/MultiPortals/README.md

 <img src="other\logo.png" alt="Logo" >

 <h2 align="center">
     Your portals.
-Your rules.
 Your colors.
-MultiPortals!
+Your rules!
 </h2>
 </div>